1. Scope of Application

 By confirming a purchase order with our customer service over the website of the FJMB, over the telephone, or in writing, the customer is making an offer for the FJMB to conclude a contract for the purchase of all products and services in his or her basket.
 By sending out an e-mail confirmation, the FJMB accepts this offer and the booking thereby becomes binding.
 We will not send any further confirmation by post.
 Cancellation is possible only in accordance with the conditions set forth below.

 The FJMB makes use of external service providers in administration of its online services.
-Bookings are made in the shop system of the technical services provider Giant Monkey Software Engineering GmbH.
-The settlement of payments is conducted by Paymill GmbH in the name and for the account of the FJMB.
+Bookings are made in the shop system of technical services company Giant Monkey GmbH.
+Payments are cleared in the name and for the account of the FJMB by Adyen N.V..

 3. Prices and Payment

-Gift certificates are valid for three years from the end of the calendar year in which they were acquired, and cannot be redeemed thereafter.
+Gift certificates and vouchers are valid for two years from the date of the exhibition and cannot be redeemed thereafter.

 Confirmations, invoices, print@home-tickets, and tickets for admission are sent at the customer’s risk to the e-mail address he or she provides.
 Delivery of products ordered is made immediately after receipt of the purchase price.
 The risk of accidental loss shifts to the customer once the product is handed over to the delivery company.
 No replacements will be made.
 The product remains the property of the Foundation for the Jewish Museum Berlin until payment has been received in full.